-Xintiandi is a commercial area with great restaurants, movie theater, and plenty of shopping.
+Xintiandi is a commercial area with great restaurants, a movie theatre, and plenty of shopping.
 It’s a great spot for dinner or brunch on a sunny day.
-Here you’ll find a great selection of good western restaurants.
+Here, you’ll find a great selection of good western restaurants.

 Insider Tip: This is probably the least cultural experience activity to do in Shanghai.
 It’s an expat congregation area with good but rather expensive restaurants and shops.
 If you are short on time, this is one you can miss.
 It’s nothing you can’t find back at home.

-8. Enjoy a stroll in People Square Park
+8. Enjoy A Stroll In People’s Square Park

-People Square is another tourist area with shopping, restaurants, and a small but nice park.
-I would’t necessarily add it to the list of things to do in Shanghai, if it wasn’t a great way to see Chinese Culture up close.
+People’s Square is another tourist area with shopping, restaurants, and a small but nice park.
+I wouldn’t necessarily add it to the list of things to do in Shanghai if it wasn’t a great way to see Chinese Culture up close.

 Walking down this street, it’s easy to forget you are in China.
 One luxury brand store after another, this has the potential to put a serious dent in your wallet.
 It goes to show how commercially developed the city is.

-Located on 580 Nanjing West Rd (Nanjing Xi Lu), this Shanghai’s famous fake market.
-A must visit for shopaholics on a budget or anyone interested in bringing back some cheap souvenirs, electronics, or bags.
+Located at 580 Nanjing West Rd (Nanjing Xi Lu), this is Shanghai’s famous fake market.
+A must-visit for shopaholics on a budget or anyone interested in bringing back some cheap souvenirs, electronics, or bags.

-Insider tip: Quality of goods at the market ranges from good to horrible and bargaining is an absolute must – don’t pay more then 15-20% of the asking price for anything!
+Insider tip: Quality of goods at the market ranges from good to horrible, and bargaining is an absolute must – don’t pay more than 15-20% of the asking price for anything!

 BONUS INSIDER TIP: